Recipe Organizing & Storage Idea

-You know I have been decluttering lately.
+I have been decluttering lately.
 I have tackled all the hidden areas around my home where most clutter lurks… basement, garage, and attic, but I felt it was time to take on a space that is the most seen and lived in… my kitchen.

 One of the biggest parts of the job comes down to meal planning.
 I can’t just pull a frozen meal out of the freezer for dinner anymore.
 I will have to make it.

 My recipe box.
 It is now my go-to box when I need to plan out for the week what I will make each night as well as make a weekly shopping list.
-I can then put them here for the week so I know what I am making.
+I can then put them in this recipe frame for the week so I know what I am making.

 As you can see it is not filled.